 For more details, see the Frequently Asked Questions on Patronage Capital (pdf file).

-The most recent retirement of Patronage Capital was for the years 1995-1996.
-Checks were mailed in July 2021 to the last known address for these members.
-For a listing of undeliverable checks from this mailing, click the first letter of the last name or business name below.
+Checks were mailed in July 2021 to the last known address for members who had service in 1995-1996.
+For a listing of undeliverable checks from that mailing, click the first letter of the last name or business name below.

 To search for undeliverable checks from all Patronage Capital retirements to date, enter the Last Name or a Business Name in the field below .